-It has been a long time in coming since, in May 2001, the Federal EPA initially proposed to transition from paper-based to electronic-based reporting.
+It has been a long time in coming since, in May 2001, the Federal EPA initially proposed to transition from paper-based to electronic-based reporting for businesses in Cleveland, Ohio and the USA.
 EPA is now establishing the e-Manifest system according to the Hazardous Waste Electronic Manifest Establishment Act, enacted into law on October 5, 2012, and EPA has announced it will be launching e-Manifest June 30, 2018.
 EPA has had a pilot version of the e-Manifest system available to the general public for several months.
 However, this system is still under active development.
 Several key features are currently not available or require enhancements.
 Additionally, the timing and content of new system updates is uncertain.

 The “e-Manifest Act” authorizes the EPA to implement a national electronic manifest system and requires that the costs of developing and operating the new e-Manifest system be recovered from user fees charged to those who use hazardous waste manifests to track off-site shipments of their wastes.
 EPA is currently in the process of finalizing the methodology for setting user fees based on the costs of processing manifests.